WangWenchao/wangwenchao.github.io/about.md

 permalink: /about/
 ---

-Hi,This is  WangWenchao , English Name --Kewin Wang ,always used on the internet.
+Hi,This is  Wang Wenchao , also used english name  Kewin Wang on the internet.

-Born in Shiyan,Hubei.
-Now living in Beijing.
+Born in Shiyan,Hubei, living in Beijing now .

+I'm a programmer working at AUTOHOME(2015.3-now ) ,  worked at Sina (2011.10-2015.3), Tuanpin (2011-4-2011.9)

+mainly do some web development and using PHP ,Ruby On Rails , and build DevOps systems

 ### Work Experience